Red, theory; black, fact

 The autonomous activity will give

-rise to hallucinations (called psychotic symptoms) if the re entrant pathway is in sensory cortex, and to manic
+rise to hallucinations (psychotic symptoms) if the reentrant pathway is in sensory cortex, and to manic

-behavior if in cortex with decidedly motoric functions, which would include
+behavior if in cortex with motoric functions, which would include

 planning.
-Since I have conjectured in these pages that an emotion is a high-level
+Since an emotion may be a high-level

 motor command, a re entrant pathway in frontal limbic cortex would produce an